Violin, Piano Teacher

 Inside a recording studio, she plays for television and soundtracks of recording artists.
 Her solo violin soundtrack was for Oktapodi, which won a host of awards including Best of Show and the Audience Prize at SIGGRAPH 2008, along with an Oscar nomination for Best Animated Short at the Academy Awards in 2009.
 Across the street on other side of Hollywood, she had the opportunity to “act” as a violinist in a comedy film called The Wedding Ringer.

 Kwon loves sharing her music with seniors who reside in convalescent hospitals.
 She holds concerts regularly, oftentimes with her students.
-She is currently accepting students from age 7 and up at the intermediate to advanced levels.
+She is currently accepting violin students from age 7 and up at the intermediate to advanced levels.
+A multifaceted musician, Kwon has also continued her pursuits on the piano, and is accepting piano students at all levels.

 For her blog, click here.